This post may contain affiliate links. If you click and make a purchase, I receive a commission. Thanks!

 When you are ready to assemble, preheat your oven to 350 degrees and place muffin liners in a standard muffin pan.

-Start by using a portable electric mixer or stand mixture to beat the cream cheese and eggs together until they are smooth and creamy.
+Start by using a portable electric mixer or stand mixer to beat the cream cheese and eggs together until they are smooth and creamy.

 Add your remaining ingredients and mix until well blended.